Kilo-Loco/drafts/amplify-getting-started-flutter/01_introduction.md

 ## Overview

 In this tutorial, you will create a cross-platform photo gallery app using AWS Amplify as a serverless backend that interfaces with your Flutter app.
-Through the modules of this tutorial, you will implement a UI that allows the user to take pictures, create a sign-in flow, upload and download images to/from a private AWS S3 bucket, and add various analytics event that can be monitored through AWS Pinpoint.
+Through the modules of this tutorial, you will implement a UI that allows the user to take pictures, create a sign-in flow, upload and download images to/from a private Amazon S3 bucket, and add various analytics event that can be monitored through Amazon Pinpoint.

 ## What You Will Learn

 - Manage a serverless backend using the AWS Amplify CLI
-- Authenticate users using AWS Cognito
+- Authenticate users using Amazon Cognito
-- Uploading and downloading files to/from AWS S3
+- Uploading and downloading files to/from Amazon S3
-- Record analytics events to AWS Pinpoint
+- Record analytics events to Amazon Pinpoint

 ## Modules